-Large accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company X Indicate by check mark whether the e registrant is an accelerated filer (as defined in Rule 1 2b-2 of the Exchange Act) Yes No x Indicate by check mark whether the e registrant is a shell company (as defined in Rule 12b o-2 of the Exchange Act).
-Yes No x
+Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Х Indicate by check mark whether th e registrant is an accelerated filer (as defined in Rule 12h-2 of the Exchange Act) incleate by check mark whether th e registrant is an accordiced mer (as defined in Rule).
+120-2 of the Exchange Ret Yes No x Indicate by check mark whether th e registrant is a shell company (as defined in Rule 12b o-2 of the Exchange Act). gi tiyi Yes No x